gregoryruta/gateway-setup/README.md

 ## Configure Destination server
 Set a static IP address by editng the /etc/dhcpcd.conf file.
 Uncomment and edit the 'Example static IP configuration' section.
 Set the hostname: `sudo hostnamectl set-hostname destination.test`
-Create the user: `sudo adduser user1 && sudo adduser user1 sudo`
+Create user1: `sudo adduser user1 && sudo adduser user1 sudo`
 Login as user1.
 Install Postfix: `sudo apt install postfix`.
 Choose the 'Internet Site' option, and enter 'destination.test' as the domain.
 Open Claws Mail and configure as follows:  Email address should be user1@destination.test.
 Server type should be 'Local mbox file'.
 SMTP server address can remain unchanged for now.